-For children and young people with more complex needs a co-ordinated assessment process and the new 0-25 Education, Health and Care plan (EHC plan) replace statements and Learning Difficulty Assessments (LDAs)
+For children and young people with more complex needs a co-ordinated assessment process using the 0-25 Education, Health and Care plan (EHC plan) will take place.

 For further guidance, refer to section 9 of the Special Educational Needs and Disability Code of Practice 2014.